 1 And it came to pass in the fourth year of king Darius, that the word of the LORD came to Zechariah on the fourth day of the ninth month, even in Chisleu, 2 When those of Beth-el had sent Sherezer, Regem-melech, and their men to pray before the LORD, 3 And to speak to the priests who were in the house of the LORD of hosts and to the prophets, saying, "Should I weep in the fifth month, separating myself, as I have done these so many years?"
 4 Then the word of the LORD of hosts came to me, saying, 5 "Speak to all the people of the land and to the priests, saying, 'When you fasted and mourned in the fifth and seventh month, even those seventy years, did you at all fast to me, even to me?
 6 And when you ate and when you drank, did you not eat for yourselves and drink for yourselves?
-7 Should you not hear the words which the LORD has cried by the former prophets when Jerusalem was inhabited and in prosperity, and her cities around her, when men inhabited the south and the plain?'"
+7 Should you not hear the words which the LORD has cried by the former prophets when Jerusalem was inhabited and in prosperity, along with her cities around her, and when men inhabited the south and the plain?'"

 8 And the word of the LORD came to Zechariah, saying, 9 "Thus speaks the LORD of hosts, saying, 'Execute true judgment and show mercy and compassions each to his brother.
 10 And do not oppress the widow, the fatherless, the stranger, nor the poor, and let none of you devise evil against his brother in your heart.'
 11 But they refused to listen and withdrew the shoulder and stopped their ears so that they should not hear.
 12 They even made their hearts as an adamant stone, lest they should hear the law and the words which the LORD of hosts has sent in his Spirit by the former prophets.
 Therefore, a great wrath came from the LORD of hosts.
 13 Therefore, it has come to pass, that as he cried and they would not hear, so they cried and I would not hear," says the LORD of hosts.
 14 "But I scattered them with a whirlwind among all the nations whom they did not know.
 Thus the land was desolate after them so that no man passed through nor returned, for they laid the pleasant land desolate."